 Another sign you need to raise your prices is that you’re not charging enough for your skill level and experience.
-It’s important to stay updated on what the going market rate is for the type of work that you do.
-Online research can help you figure out what the average price is for various services like graphic design and writing.
+It’s essential to stay updated on the going market rate for the type of work you do.
+Online research can help you figure out the average price for various services like graphic design and writing.

-Sometimes professional associations publish guidelines on what to charge that can help you set your rates as a freelancer.
+Sometimes professional associations publish guidelines on what to charge to help you set your rates as a freelancer.
 Talking to other people in your industry about their project rates can also shed some light on what to charge.

 You’re Not Meeting Your Financial Goals

 The last and most important sign you need to raise your rates is not meeting your financial goals.

 If you’re a full-time freelancer with no other sources of income, you need to earn enough to pay your bills and save for your future.
 If you don’t, you’ll go out of business.

 It may feel like you’re inconveniencing your clients by raising your rates.
 But you’d be hurting them more by keeping your prices the same.
 Eventually, you’ll need to get a job if you can’t meet your financial needs as a freelancer.
 Then they’ll need to find a new service provider, which can be a big hassle.